cptsticky/zena/README.md

 # Zena

+CVE-2021-45026 XSS
+CVE-2021-45025 Cleartext Storage of Sensitive Information in a Cookie

 ## Zena CookieMonster: POC code for XSS to RCE

 The CookieMonster POC is a proof of concept for achieving Remote Code Execution on the Zena Server and ALL of it's connected endpoints.